What controls star formation in the central 500 pc of the Galaxy?: Observational constraints from the Central Molecular Zone

-We compare the data from Table~\ref{tab:prop} to the global star formation relations of equations~(\ref{eq:sflaw}) and~(\ref{eq:sflawomega}) in Figure~\ref{fig:kslaw}.
-The spatially resolved elements of the CMZ (open and closed, black symbols) are forming stars at a rate that is {a factor of 3--20 (i.e.~typically an order of magnitude)} below either relation.
-By contrast, the Schmidt-Kennicutt relation does describe the CMZ well when spatially smoothing it over a 230~pc radius (the closed, grey symbol), whereas smoothing hardly affects the agreement with the Silk-Elmegreen relation.
-It is not obvious whether this simply implies that the global star formation relations break down at spatial scales smaller than $\sim500$~pc.
-Smoothing is justified on galactic ($\ga500$~pc) scales, because the lifetime of substructure on these scales is typically of the order of (or shorter than) an orbital timescale, and accounting for substructure therefore only introduces spurious stochasticity \citep[e.g.][]{schruba10}.
+Which representation of the CMZ is then physically appropriate?
+Should we smoothen the structure in the CMZ to large scales as is done for galaxy discs?
+The smoothing of surface densities is justified in galaxy discs, because the lifetime of substructure is typically of the order of (or shorter than) an orbital timescale \citep{dobbs14}, and accounting for substructure would therefore only introduce spurious stochasticity \citep[e.g.][]{schruba10}.
 However, the nuclear rings that appear in numerical simulations of barred galaxies are persistent over many dynamical times \citep[e.g.][]{piner95,kim12c}, and hence it seems physically incorrect to smear out the 100-pc ring and any other, possibly persistent structure in the CMZ to a much larger scale when comparing to global star formation relations.
-These structures should be accounted for when describing the star formation (or lack thereof) in the CMZ.
+These structures can be present over sufficiently long time-scales to consistently affect the star formation process and hence should be accounted for when describing the star formation (or lack thereof) in the CMZ.
 Therefore, the physically appropriate representation of the CMZ in Figure~\ref{fig:kslaw} is given by the open and closed, black symbols.